Sections in Layout View in ASP.NET Core MVC

 RenderSection Method Signature in ASP.NET Core MVC

-How to make the Layout Section Optional in ASP.NET Core MVC?
+How Do We Make the Layout Section Optional in ASP.NET Core MVC?

-We can make a layout section optional in ASP.NET Core MVC in two ways.
+We can make the layout section optional in ASP.NET Core MVC in two ways.
 They are as follows:

 @RenderSection(“Scripts”, required: false)